ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.1.5
+- Changed migration strategy to attempt to prevent config deletion
+    - Only affects Risk of Rain 2 profiles coming from < 3.1.3

 ### 3.1.4
 - Fixed error when updating that causes the profile to appear empty.
     - Note that icons on old profiles will not load correctly.